Last updated 4th April 2019

 root@serveur:~$ cd /mnt/disk

-Once you have run this command you will get a result similar to this:
+Once the test is finished, you will get a result similar to the following:

 fio-2.1.11 Starting 1 process test: Laying out IO file(s) (1 file(s) / 1024MB) Jobs: 1 (f=1): [w(1)] [40.9% done] [0KB/3580KB/0KB /s] [0/895/0 iops] [eta 02m:55s] test: (groupid=0, jobs=1): err= 0: pid=12376: Thu Oct 29 14:46:37 2015 write: io=428032KB, bw=3566.2KB/s, iops=891, runt=120031msec slat (usec): min=4, max=4640, avg=22.57, stdev=62.14 clat (usec): min=299, max=181699, avg=34778.45, stdev=7857.92 lat (usec): min=324, max=181769, avg=34801.55, stdev=7843.84 clat percentiles (usec): | 1.00th=[ 708], 5.00th=, 10.00th=, 20.00th=, | 30.00th=, 40.00th=, 50.00th=, 60.00th=, | 70.00th=, 80.00th=, 90.00th=, 95.00th=, | 99.00th=, 99.50th=, 99.90th=, 99.95th=, | 99.99th= bw (KB /s): min= 2646, max= 4232, per=100.00%, avg=3567.77, stdev=136.56 lat (usec) : 500=0.23%, 750=1.26%, 1000=1.22% lat (msec) : 2=0.37%, 4=0.03%, 10=0.01%, 20=0.11%, 50=96.05% lat (msec) : 100=0.58%, 250=0.14% cpu : usr=0.34%, sys=1.80%, ctx=9281, majf=0, minf=8 IO depths : 1=0.1%, 2=0.1%, 4=0.1%, 8=0.1%, 16=0.1%, 32=100.0%, >=64=0.0% submit : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.0%, 64=0.0%, >=64=0.0% complete : 0=0.0%, 4=100.0%, 8=0.0%, 16=0.0%, 32=0.1%, 64=0.0%, >=64=0.0% issued : total=r=0/w=107008/d=0, short=r=0/w=0/d=0 latency : target=0, window=0, percentile=100.00%, depth=32 Run status group 0 (all jobs): WRITE: io=428032KB, aggrb=3566KB/s, minb=3566KB/s, maxb=3566KB/s, mint=120031msec, maxt=120031msec Disk stats (read/write): vda: ios=0/300294, merge=0/1455, ticks=0/7431952, in_queue=7433124, util=99.05%

-We are interested in line six of the results which contains the IOPS:
+The line we're interested in is line six, which contains the IOPS:

 write: io=428032KB, bw=3566.2KB/s, iops=891, runt=120031msec